-For sports, fitness, and activities, truly wireless in-ear or earbud style headphones are almost always the best choice.
-That’s because there’s no wires to get tangled in the fitness equipment, and you can usually get a good tight seal to block out all those unwanted gym sounds.
-Afraid of them falling out of your ears during some kickboxing or crosstraining?
-No problem?
-Just opt for a pair of semi wireless headphones for a bit of added security.
+For sports, fitness, and activities, truly wireless in-ear or earbud-style headphones are almost always the best choice.
+There are no wires to get tangled in the fitness equipment, and you can usually get a good tight seal to block out all those unwanted gym sounds.
+Afraid of them falling out of your ears during kickboxing or crosstraining?
+No problem.
+Just opt for a pair of semi-wireless headphones for a bit of added security.

 Headphones for travel

 The kind of headphones you’ll want for travel will be dictated by how heavy or light you can pack.
-If you’re an ultra light business traveler, you might have a little extra room for a pair of high end over ear headphones.
+If you’re an ultralight business traveller, you might have a little extra room for a pair of high-end over-ear headphones.
 If you tend to always pack heavy, get the smallest pair of truly wireless in-ear headphones that you can afford.
-Similarly, truly wireless headphones are best for shorter jaunts and commutes on public transit, since there are no wires to get caught up in or to fuss with.
-In-ear models have the ability to disguise the fact that you’re listening to anything, while on-ear or over-ear models can send a very clear message; “don’t talk to me”.
+Truly wireless headphones are best for shorter jaunts and commutes on public transit as there are no wires to get caught up in or fuss with.

 Headphones for home entertainment

-At home, you’re probably a lot less worried about what people think.
-And here, you may have a high-end home theater system or brand-new 4K TV you like to take advantage of without waking the kids.
-For home entertainment use like watching TV or gaming, a great pair of over-ear headphones made by a top-quality manufacturer are a good choice and will get plenty of use.
-Some gamers tend to prefer wired versions in order to avoid any potential audio lag or sync issues.
+If you have a high-end home theatre system or brand-new 4K TV you’d like to take advantage of without waking the kids, you’ll want a pair of headphones for watching TV.
+A great pair of over-ear headphones made by a top-quality manufacturer is a good choice and will get plenty of use.
+If you’re a gamer, you may prefer wired versions in order to avoid any potential audio lag or sync issues.

 Headphones for audiophiles